-Figure 2-1Figure 2-1 shows the forecasted market share of LED technologies within the ambient linear submarket.
+Figure 2-1 shows the forecasted market share of LED technologies within the ambient linear submarket.
 The top lines show the forecasted market share assuming the program continued as-is against a hypothetical scenario where the program ends in 2020.
 The overall LED market share grows from 67% to 85% in 2024 in the program scenario, but in the program-ending scenario grows to 76% by 2024.

-Figure 2-2Figure 2-2 shows the overall ambient linear LED market share curves for Connecticut (blue) compared to Massachusetts (green).
-This cross-state comparison is included because the study team leveraged comparable research methodologies and results to benchmark and forecast NTG ratios in Connecticut.
-The prospective period (PY2024–PY2026) in both Connecticut and Massachusetts shows very similar trends.
+Figure 2-2 shows the overall ambient linear LED market share curves for Connecticut (blue) compared to Massachusetts (green).
+This cross-state comparison is included because the study team leveraged comparable research methodologies and trends in results to benchmark and forecast NTG ratios in Connecticut.
+The prospective period (PY2024–PY2026) for ambient linear technologies in both Connecticut and Massachusetts shows very similar trends.

 Figure 2-1.
 Modeled LED market share: Program versus program-ending scenario in Connecticut